Preparing

 Nerves are normal

-You don’t need to know how to pose.
-I’ll guide you through everything gently.
-And remember, by the time we see each other, I will be no stranger.
+Feeling a little nervous is completely normal.
+Most people do, and it usually fades within the first few minutes.
+You don't need to know how to pose.
+I'll guide you through everything.
+And by the time we meet, I won't be a stranger.

 Questions?